Hurricane Melissa Disrupts Jamaica’s Port Operations – Recovery Underway at Kingston

 Hurricane Melissa has significantly disrupted maritime and port activities across Jamaica last week, with the Port of Kingston taking the heaviest hit.
 Strong winds, heavy rainfall, and rough sea conditions forced temporary slowdowns in terminal operations and delayed several container vessel arrivals.

-To minimize further disruption, several carriers opted to omit Kingston, including APL NEW JERSEY under the CMA CGM BRASEX service, which proceeded directly to Veracruz.
-Meanwhile, the CMA CGM ML3 feeder service, connecting Kingston and Savannah, is also experiencing 8–9 day delays, affecting regional cargo schedules and logistics planning.
-Future omissions for Kingston have been listed in upcoming service schedules, though it remains unclear if these will become permanent or if carriers will adopt blank sailings to stabilize turnaround times.
+Meanwhile, the CMA - ML3 feeder service, connecting Kingston and Savannah, is also experiencing 8 to 9 day delays, affecting regional cargo schedules and logistics planning.
+Future omissions for Kingston have been listed in upcoming service schedules, although it currently remains unclear if these will become permanent or if carriers will adopt blank sailings to stabilize turnaround times.

 eeSea Signals